-Work has been exhibited at Queens Museum, Flux Factory, The New York Historical Society, Bronx River Art Center, Sadie Halie Projects, Primetime, and other unnamed and temporarily named spaces.
-Readings and performances have been presented at Brookyn Wayfarers, Unisex Salon, The Segue Reading Series, Present Co., Underdonk, and LaMama Experimental Theater Club.
+Work has been exhibited at Queens Museum, Flux Factory, The New York Historical Society, Bronx River Art Center, Sadie Halie Projects, Primetime, Columbia University's Wallach Art Gallery and Department of Astronomy, Center for Book Arts, and other unnamed and temporarily named spaces.
+Readings and performances have been presented at Recess, 601 Artspace, Wendy's Subway, Brookyn Wayfarers, Unisex Salon, The Segue Reading Series, Present Co., Underdonk, and LaMama Experimental Theater Club.

-Other literary projects include designing and co-editing Volumes 2 and 3 of 2nd Ave Poetry.
+Other literary projects include designing and co-editing, Volumes 2 and 3 of 2nd Ave Poetry.
 Founded by poet Paolo Javier, 2nd Ave Poetry existed as an online journal and multi-venue performance series taking place at the former Lolita Bar, Bowery Poetry, and Creek & The Cave.
-Emmy has also organized and co-curated literary and performance programs for Queens Museum and The Segue Foundation Reading Series (April-May 2017).
-She is co-founder, with PJ Gubatina Policarpio, of the Pilipinx American Library, which recently completed summer residencies at Wendy's Subway, Brooklyn, and the Asian Art Museum, SF.
+Emmy has also organized and or co-curated literary and performance programs for Queens Museum and The Segue Foundation Reading Series (April-May 2017).

-Emmy received her MFA (Sculpture) from Hunter College, and in 2014 was among the Artists-in-Residence at the Center for Book Arts.
+Emmy received an MFA (Sculpture) from Hunter College, and in 2014 was among the Artists-in-Residence at the Center for Book Arts.

 After being part of the Artbook | Distributed Art Publishers team for nearly a decade, Emmy is currently the Fairs & Editions Coordinator at Printed Matter, Inc. She is Co-Founder (with PJ Gubatina Policarpio) of the mobile P A L / Pilipinx American Library: weareyourpals.net, and is on the Advisory Board of The Octavia Project: bit.ly/theoctaviaproject